Day 1: Arrival Queen Alia Airport – Madaba

 Arrival at Amman Queen Alia International airport.
-After a quick and easy procedure you go through customs, through the luggage area into the arrival hall.
-Note that the visa is at your own costs (40 JD/57 USD per person).
+Our representive will wiat you at the airport holding a name sign to help with visa procedures .
 Your driver will wait for you in the arrival hall, also holding a name sign and he will transfer you to your hotel in Madaba for overnight.

 After breakfast start your day with visiting the St. George Church in Madaba.
 Drive to Mt.
 Nebo from where Moses viewed the Promised Land.
 Follow the King’s Highway until Karak to visit the immense Crusaders Castle.
 Then continue to Dana Nature Reserve for dinner and overnight at Wadi Dana Eco Campsite.